LIS

 24VAC30-151-80.
 Permit time limits and cancellations.

 C. The permittee shall make every effort to ensure that work begins within 30 calendar days of permit issuance.
 If the permitted work cannot commence within 30 calendar days of permit issuance, the permittee shall notify the district administrator's designee of the delay.
-Upon request by the permittee, the permit may be cancelled if no work has started.
+Upon request by the permittee, the permit may be canceled if no work has started within 30 days of issuance or such additional time as authorized by the district administrator's designee.

 Statutory Authority